erthalion/erthalion.github.io/_posts/2014-03-08-django-with-schemas.markdown

 connection_created.connect(set_search_path)
 {% endhighlight %}

 But where should we place this code?
-In general case if we want to handle the migrations, the only place is a settings file (a `model.py` isn't suitable for this, when we want to distribute an application models and third-party models over a different schemas).
-And to avoid a circular dependencies, we should use three (OMG!) configuration files - `default.py` (main configuration), `local.py/staging.py/production.py` (depends on the server), `migration.py` (used to set a search path).
+In general case if we want to handle the migrations, the only place is a settings file (a `model.py` isn't suitable for this, when we want to distribute an application models and third-party models over different schemas).
+And to avoid circular dependencies, we should use three (OMG!) configuration files - `default.py` (main configuration), `local.py/staging.py/production.py` (depends on the server), `migration.py` (used to set a search path).
 The last configuration is used only for the migration purposes:
 {% highlight bash %}
 python manage.py migrate app --settings=project.migration
 {% endhighlight %}